A homotopy orbit spectrum for profinite groups

+Now we give a definition that is an analogue for abelian groups of part of the concept of an $S[[G]]$-module.

+\begin{Def} Let $G$ be any profinite group and, as in Definition \ref{module}, let $\{N_i\}$ be a fixed cofinal subcollection of all the open normal subgroups of $G$, indexed by a directed poset $\{i\}$.
+If $\{A_i\}$ is an inverse system in the category of $G$-modules indexed by $\{i\}$, such that for each $i$, the $G$-action on $A_i$ factors through $G/N_i$ (thus, $A_i$ is a $G/N_i$-module), then we call $\{A_i\}$ a {\em nice inverse system} of $G$-modules. \end{Def}

+When $A$ is an abelian group, we let $H(A)$ denote the Eilenberg-Mac Lane spectrum.
+Now let $\{A_i\}$ be a nice inverse system of $G$-modules.
+We show in Section \ref{EM} that the pair $(\{H(A_i)\}, \holim_i H(A_i))$ is an $S[[G]]$-module and by (\ref{e2term}), the $E_2$-term of the homotopy orbit spectral sequence, in general, can be simplified somewhat.
+Theorem \ref{generalE-Mresult} notes a condition that implies that and when $G$ is countably based, Corollary \ref{E-Mf-g} gives hypotheses that yield this condition.
+This last result builds on a suggestion to the first author by Mark Behrens and his suggestion was the initial motivation for Section \ref{EM}.

+In \cite{PetrovicThesis}, the second author used the technique in the proof of Theorem \ref{oss} to study the $E_2$-term of a certain Adams-type spectral sequence for $\pi_\ast(L_{K(n)}Y)$, where $L_{K(n)}Y$ is the Bousfield localization with respect to the $n$th Morava $K$-theory $K(n)$ of an arbitrary spectrum $Y$.
+This technique again yields a long exact sequence and the second author studies its relationship to previous results in the literature about when this spectral sequence has $E_2$-term given by continuous cohomology.

-We want to point out that others have investigated homotopy orbits for profinite groups.
+Others have investigated homotopy orbits for profinite groups.
 In \cite{fausk}, Halvard Fausk studies homotopy orbits in the setting of pro-orthogonal $G$-spectra, where $G$ is profinite.
 As pointed out in various places in this paper, Mark Behrens has worked on homotopy orbits for a profinite group.
 Also, Dan Isaksen has thought about homotopy orbits for profinite groups in the context of pro-spectra.
-Finally, \cite{Hal}, by Mike Hopkins and Hal Sadofsky, contains some explorations of homotopy orbits involving $E_n$ and $G_n$.
-It was the author's study of \cite{Hal} that motivated him to begin work on the project represented by this paper.